“Feelings are just visitors. Let them come and go.”

 When we take time off from our job to enjoy ourselves, instead of appreciating our self-love, we tend to think about everything but our vacation.
 This could include work-related activities or things we need to do after we get back home.

 Although chances are high that tomorrow will always be there.
-But in reality, that’s not 100% certain.
+But in reality, that’s not absolute.

 Anything can happen between now and then.

-Change is unavoidable.
+Change is inescapable.
 What you’re experiencing will be gone sooner or later.
 Therefore, treasure what you love and make peace when it’s gone.
 Also, power through the struggles knowing there’ll be an end.

 Thank you very much!
 I greatly appreciate it!